Akirapearl/Akirapearl/README.md

 🌱 As a hobby, im a Magic The Gathering player, i love reading manga and scifi/young adult novels and huge tech and programming enjoyer, currently learning Javascript.

-⚡ Nowadays i'm a full time Technical Support Representative for Webhelp.
+⚡ Nowadays i'm a full time Technical Support Representative.

 😄 Pronouns: She/Her
 <!--